tahmidmir/Graph-RAG/README.md

 - pandas
 - matplotlib

-First, install the necessary packages:
+First, install the necessary packages.
 Then, run the notebook in Jupyter Notebook.
 ### Run the Notebook
 ```bash